Information regarding international travel to Norway (incl. Svalbard)

 The Q & A page set up by the Norwegian Government (The coronavirus situation: Questions and answers about entry to Norway) provides useful information related to travel to Norway, and you are strongly encouraged to visit the page!

 While we strive to keep the information on this page updated, regulations can change on short notice.
 We therefore recommend that you consult with official Norwegian websites (primarily The Norwegian Directorate of Immigration (UDI), and Helse Norge) and with your country’s embassy in Oslo prior to planning your travels.

-- There are no additional restrictions for travellers going to Ny-Ålesund.
+Currently, there are no additional restrictions for travellers going to Ny-Ålesund.
 However, for the first five days after arrival in Ny-Ålesund you are required to have your meals at a separate table in the mess hall.
-During these five days you are not permitted to use the gym or the sauna.
 Also, to allow for extra cleaning measures in Ny-Ålesund, there will be an added cost per day for all visitors to Ny-Ålesund.
-Updated information on Kings Bay’s web site.
+(Additional information regarding costs on Kings Bay’s web site.)
 General rules (social distancing, good hand hygiene etc) apply.
 In the event that you experience any flu/cold or covid-19 symptoms, you are required to be quarantined, and then tested.

 The goverment has introduced new national guidelines applicable to the whole country.
 The measures apply until futher notice, and a new assessment will be made by 12.
 April 2021.
 Local measures that have already been introduced will continue, changes that will affect us are:

 –Keep 2 meters distance, exceptions are your close contacts/cohort.

 -Use mask in the local store and keep 2 meters distance.